 Consider Vitamin C

 If it’s that sugar craving, something to consider is increasing your vitamin C consumption.
 Nearly every animal in the world, except humans, primates, and guinea pigs are able to convert sugar into vitamin C. Therefore, you have to consume it.
 CraveArrest has vitamin C, whereas DopaBoost does not.
-These products are sold to practitioners and I only carry limited stock in office but feel free to get it at FullScript.
+These products are sold to practitioners and I only carry limited stock in office but feel free to get then from Designs for Health directly.
 If you have questions, you know how to find me.

 Consider Vitamin D